PROTECT IMMIGRANT COMMUNITIES ACROSS NEW YORK

 Scapegoating and targeting immigrant communities for arrests and deportation is both wrong and costly.
 We need our leaders to focus on creating a path to citizenship, not enabling ICE cruelty.

 Where Washington has failed to take action, Albany can take the lead in keeping New York out of ICE’s cruelty and keeping all New Yorkers safe.

 The New York for All Act helps immigrant New Yorkers lead freer lives and take care of family, preserves state and local resources for our communities, and ensures New York dollars cannot be diverted to carry out a cruel, politicized immigration agenda.

 HOW IT WORKS

+The pandemic highlighted how much we all depend on each other, and by protecting all workers, we can ensure New York state’s recovery.
 When residents trust local officials, they participate more in the local economy.
 Data shows that household income is higher and the poverty rate is lower in places that do not divert resources for ICE’s agenda.